 ALWAYS have one of these in place when connected to an external water supply.

-Using Your RV Fresh Water Holding Tank
+Using Your RV White Water Holding Tank

-Pretty much any RV with a sink faucet or shower in it also has a freshwater holding tank.
+Pretty much any RV with a sink, faucet or shower in it also has a freshwater holding tank.

 This is how you get water when you are boondocking.

-If your rig is already close to its GVWR (gross vehicle weight rating), it's best to not drive with your fresh water tank full the entire way, depending on how far you have to go.
+If your rig is already close to its GVWR (gross vehicle weight rating), it's best to not drive with your clear water tank full the entire way, depending on how far you have to go.